pisayacademicsassociation/java-guide/guide/3/gui-events.md

 ### ItemEvent and ItemListener

 When an item is selected or deselected, an **ItemEvent** is emitted.
-There are two item events you can listen to, which is:
+There is only one item event you can listen to, which is:
 - `ITEM_STATE_CHANGED`

 The class that will handle `ItemEvent`s should implement the `ItemListener` interface.
 The object/instance of that class must be registered with a component using the `addItemListener(ItemListener)`method for it to be able to listen for events.